ayo-codes/ChurchViews-Hapi/tasks.md

 - created a new controller backoffice-controller.js
 - created 3 new partials , backoffice-list-users, backoffice-list-churches, backoffice-list-denominations
 - included the partials in a new view called backoffice-view

+version 0.10.4
+- created a new church-view.hbs to allow us to view church we would like to edit
+- new church-view.hbs includes a form and link to update the church
+- modified the church-list.hbs to include an edit button.
+- created a new controller called church-controller.js which had two methods index which loads the church-view page and updateChurch which updates the modified data in the form and sends it to the Model
+- created two new routes 1-to edit the church and 2-to update the church